xitu/gold-miner/article/2020/how-i-increased-our-web-performance-by-422.md

 # How I Increased Our Web Performance by 422%

-#### How we used data structures to increase our web performance by 422%.

 ![Our application now…](https://cdn-images-1.medium.com/max/5200/0*jDO8rVIDpzTq0vGx.jpeg)

 I increased our web performance by 422%.
 Surprisingly, it mainly came down to better data structures and a few other tricks.